telicent-oss/telicent-lib/docs/error-handling.md

 ## Dead Letter Queues

 When mapping or projecting data, an invalid or failed record can be sent to a dead letter queue.
-If the mapper or projector uses a `KafkaSource`, the dead letter queue is automatically initialised using a topic with ".dlq" appended to the source topic's name.
+If the mapper or projector uses a `KafkaSource`, the dead letter queue can be automatically initialised using a topic with ".dlq" appended to the source topic's name.
 E.g. a projector reading from "knowledge" would have a dead letter queue, "knowledge.dlq".

+To enable a dead letter queue for a mapper or a projector, set the configuration variable `AUTO_ENABLE_DLQ` to true.

 To send a record to a dead letter queue a `DLQException` can be raised.
 The exception message should state the reason for the item going to DLQ.